 - Chromosomal abnormalities including trisomy 13 (Patau's syndrome), 18 (Edwards' syndrome) and 21 (Down's syndrome) have been associated with neural tube defects.

-- Maternal use of sodium valproate and carbamazepine.
+- Maternal use of anti-epileptic medications - sodium valproate and carbamazepine.
 Risk is greater with valproate (11-14 times greater than controls) and increased further if more than one type of medication is used.

 Spina bifida cystica